bcgov/elucidate/README.md

 for easy integration into data processing pipelines.
 For convenience, the pipe operator (`%>%`) is also imported from `magrittr` when `elucidate` is loaded.

+For a comprehensive introduction to the package see the vignette via `vignette("elucidate")`.

 ## Installation